 - RBI is also known as the lender of last resort.

-- RBI maintains a minimum reserve system of 200 crore rupees in a form of gold and foreign exchange reserves out of which 115 crore rupees must be in form of gold.
+- RBI maintains a minimum reserve system of 200 crore rupees in the form of gold and foreign exchange reserves, out of which 115 crore rupees must be in the form of gold.

-The Governor of RBI is the chief head of the Reserve bank of India.
-He implements policies of RBI to the benefit of the monetary status of the country.
-The status of RBI governor is the same as that of a state minister.
+The Governor of RBI is the chief head of the Reserve Bank of India.
+He implements the policies of RBI to the benefit of the monetary status of the country.
+The status of the RBI governor is the same as that of a state minister.

 Who can become a Governor?

-Initially, RBI Governors were a part of Indian Civil services like C D Deshmukh, Bengal Rama Rao etc. but any individual who holds a Graduate degree/ Post Graduate/Chartered Accountant can become a Governor of RBI provided that he had worked in any of the following institutions:
+Initially, RBI Governors were a part of Indian Civil services like C D Deshmukh, Bengal Rama Rao etc. But any individual who holds a Graduate degree/ Post Graduate/Chartered Accountant can become a Governor of RBI provided that he has worked in any of the following institutions:

 - IMF/ World Bank.